 You’re constantly on edge, which means it’s easy for you to lose your temper when something happens that really triggers your anxiety.
 You’re always expecting something to go wrong, so when it does, it’s difficult not to explode.

-You’re never happy just to accept an explanation.
+You’re never content to accept an explanation.
 You ask question after question and analyze the answers, turning over their words in your head to try to find hidden meaning in them.

 Your relationship anxiety might mean that your partner thinks you’re cold, stand-offish, or distant.
 You’re defensive, and don’t like to show cracks in your armor in case they manage to penetrate through, and then hurt you.